 What if a doctor’s beliefs differ from the business model of their affiliated non-profit hospital?
 If the doctor is dependent upon the income generated by that affiliation, he must go along to get along and you might have read that burn out from nurses and doctors across western medicine is epidemic.
 Is there a correlation?

-The Atlantic Monthly in 2017 published an amazing article about present day medicine.
-It reflects medical studies and published papers.
+The Atlantic Monthly in 2017 published an amazing article about one of our best-selling medicines.
 One of the findings documented that the popular blood pressure medicine, Atenolol did not reduce heart attacks or deaths—patients on Atenolol just had better blood-pressure numbers when they died.

 “For all the truly wondrous developments of modern medicine—imaging technologies that enable precision surgery, routine organ transplants, care that transforms premature infants into perfectly healthy kids, and remarkable chemotherapy treatments, to name a few—it is distressingly ordinary for patients to get treatments that research has shown are ineffective or even dangerous.
 Sometimes doctors simply haven’t kept up with the science.
 Other times doctors know the state of play perfectly well but continue to deliver these treatments because it’s profitable.” -- Atlantic Monthly, 2017

 When we were young, most of us grew up watching Max Fleischer's "Popeye" cartoons.
 They began in the thirties, almost one hundred years ago.
-There was one key line in the theme song that seemed to fly over everyone's head: "I yam what I yam and that's all what I yam, I'm Popeye the sailor man."
-Now, we can look at that and see that this peculiar character, accepted himself, no matter how strange looking he was.
+There was one key line in the theme song that seemed to fly over everyone's head: "I yam wot I yam and that's all wot I yam, I'm Popeye the sailor man."
+Now, we can look at that and see that this peculiar character accepted himself, no matter how strange his actions or looks were.
 He was full of self-respect.
 He was important.
-But, for reasons unknown, most of us grew up with many self-doubts.
+He accepted himself for what he was.
+But, for reasons unknown, even though we may have heard this jingle thousands of times, most of us grew up with many self-doubts.
 As a result, the vanity business grew to a multi-billion dollar industry in our lifetime.
-Think about all the medical procedures and beauty products that are designed to help feel better about ourselves.
+Think about all the medical procedures and beauty products that are designed to help us feel better about ourselves.

-Our misfortune in our not incorporating the "I yam what I yam" message contributes to our not insisting that we are truly seen and heard by our medical providers when they are proposing a treatment plan for us.
-Most of us feel as though we don't deserve to insert what's important to us into our own prognosis.
+Our misfortune in our not incorporating the "I yam wot I yam" message contributes to our not insisting that we are truly seen and heard by our medical providers when they are proposing a treatment plan for us.
+Most of us feel as though we don't deserve to insert our quality of life into our own prognosis.
+Unfortunately, it's easier to question a priest than a cop and easier to question a cop than a doctor.
+These are the simple authoritarian beliefs most of us live under.

 As patients, do we deserve to be seen and heard in the Western Medicine business model?